lhenneman/coal_exposure_longterm/readme.md

-Code and data for ‘22 years of coal exposure’
+Code and data for ‘22 years of coal-related PM2.5 exposure and inequities in the US’
 ================
 Lucas Henneman
 4/20/2022